-Tissue fluorescence has been used to identify abnormal lesions, including cancer and pre-cancer that may not be apparent to the naked eye.
+Tissue fluorescence has been used as an aid in visualization of oral mucosal abnormalities, such as oral cancer and pre-cancer.
 Fluorescence technology has been used in the medical field for many years, and in the dental field it has successfully screened more than 25 million patients in the past decade.

-"Adding [fluorescence] as an adjunctive diagnostic procedure improved the quality and outcome of the examination process."
+"Adding [fluorescence] as an adjunctive procedure improved the quality and outcome of the examination process."

 Laronde et al. describe incorporating a clinical risk assessment in combination with fluorescence to predict lesion persistence.
 Unsurprisingly, " [t]he most predictive model for lesion persistence included both [fluorescence] status and lesion risk assessment."